ravendb/bootcamp/src/Unit-2/lesson2/README.md

 ## Exercise: Creating your first index using the C\# API

 So far, we worked with indexes inside the studio.
-But you probably want to manage it with your codebase.
+But you probably want to manage them within your codebase.
 That is why RavenDB allows you to define indexes using code.

 In this exercise you will learn how to create a basic index using the C# API and you will use the `Northwind` database.

 ### Step 1: Create a new project and install the latest `RavenDB.Client` package

 Start Visual Studio and create a new `Console Application Project` named `CreatingARavenIndexWithCSharp`.
 Then, in the `Package Manager Console`, issue the following
 command:

 ```Install-Package RavenDB.Client```